erik-farmer/awesome_pkg/README.md

 I tried to install the latest with `pip install git+ssh://git@github.com/erik-farmer/awesome_pkg.git#releases=0.0.3` and it still ran the 0.0.2 statement.

 This raises a few problems.
 One of which is that I am not even using the `dist` folder on the project.
 Time to poke around the internet.

+## Resolution
+So I didn't make a 0.0.3 dist...
+Reran `python setup.py bdist --format=zip` and uploaded to github (no new release) and it picked up the right version.

+## However (again)
+I've attempted to downgrade and it was still installing 0.0.3 I will consult the internet once again!
+But this seems like a good stopping point before lunch.